Caeldeth/loures/Mileth/Folklore/Sabrael-Concordantia Divinitatis.md

 Another of the original Gods, Ceannlaidir has long been worshipped by those who do battle  [_(NitroTFD's "Gods de Temuair")_](../../../loures/Philosophy/NitroTFD-Gods-de-Temuair.md)!
 An truly complex being, Ceannlaidir is often painted as a brute, but this is also the same being that seduced Glioca and fathered Cail.
 As these lands have known nothing but turmoil since Hy-brasyl sank beneath the waves, Ceannlaidir is always nearby, basking in the delight of battle.
 It is said that he even materialized for the final confrontation between the demi-gods Ealagad and Tenes, to observe first hand the most glorious of all battles.

 #### Orders & Champions
-Caennlaidir is perhaps the most prolific of deities who inspire orders, as many have existed throughout the ages.
+Ceannlaidir is perhaps the most prolific of deities who inspire orders, as many have existed throughout the ages.
 Both the Warrioth Clan and Aegis Knights were Aisling organizations dedicated to the glory of Ceannlaidir.
 Arguably, it could also be said that Tiarnach, that bed of heresy and later apostasy, was perhaps the most notable of clans dedicated to Ceannlaidir.
 This designation, I am sure, would have been hotly contested by the heretical members of the clan, but in the end no other order has done more to praise the God of Battle.

 If any Aisling embodies the idea of the Champion of Ceannlaidir, none other than "The Warrior" himself, Vamistle, could be better qualified.
 While he is an acolyte of Luathas, Vamistle's dedication to his craft is a true homage to the patron of Warriors.